janzheng/stylecoeur/source/styleguide/032-sidebar.html.md

 `_sidebar.scss`

 The sidebar is used for styling the sidebar (like the one used for this style guide).
+It's slightly similar in functionality to the sidenav.

 A little javascript with MagicScroll is required to keep the menu to stick the left side, if needed: just add a span with the class `_sticky-tr` to make it work.